 TI-Trust, Inc. is a national provider of fiduciary services with over 65 years of experience.
-Our headquarters are in Quincy, Illinois, and we have offices in Illinois, Missouri, Pennsylvania, Arizona, and Georgia.
+Our headquarters are in Quincy, Illinois, and we have branch offices in Illinois and Missouri.
 We are committed to high ethical standards and solid core values.
 Our team of experienced financial, legal, and administrative professionals offer specialized fiduciary services focused on Employee Benefits, Personal Trust, and Farm Services.
-We have more than \$17 billion in assets under management, and we serve clients nationwide.
+We have more than \$19.5 billion in assets under management, and we serve clients nationwide.
 We strive to earn and maintain the trust and confidence of our clients by providing the highest quality fiduciary services.